Is vegan leather durable?

 | Piñatex | Durable, lightweight | Dry cleaning, avoid water | ✅ Yes |

-| Apple leather | Water resistant | Cleaning possible with a little water, air dry | ✅ Yes |
+| Apple leather | Water-resistant | Can be cleaned with a little water, air dry | ✅ Yes |

-| Mushroom leather | Flexible | Gentle cleaning, no chemicals | ✅ Yes |
+| Mushroom leather | Supple | Gentle cleaning, no chemicals | ✅ Yes |

 | Cork | Waterproof, lightweight | Wipe with a damp cloth | ✅ Yes |